The Everest Judo Project: Building Futures Through Judo in the Himalayas

 Why Judo Matters

 For Sabrina, “Judo for Peace” is more than a motto—it’s a mission.
-By combining the ethics of judo with the opportunity for education, the Everest Judo Project fosters the values of freedom, justice, and equality in some of the world’s most remote areas.
+By combining the ethics of judo with the opportunity for education, Everest Judo fosters the values of freedom, justice, and equality in some of the world’s most remote areas.

 “Without education, these values have no meaning,” Sabrina says.
 “Ignorance is the greatest danger to humanity.”
-The Everest Judo Project addresses this challenge by building character, fostering discipline, and spreading hope to children who need it most.
+Everest Judo addresses this challenge by building character, fostering discipline, and spreading hope to children who need it most.

 Make a donation